-The California Civic Data Coalition is an open-source team of journalists and computer programmers from news organizations across America.
+The California Civic Data Coalition is an open-source network of journalists and computer programmers from news organizations across America.

 The coalition was formed in 2014 by Ben Welsh and Agustin Armendariz to lead the development of open-source software that makes California's public data easier to access and analyze.
 The effort has drawn hundreds of contributions from developers and journalists at dozens of news organizations.

 Our primary focus is refining CAL-ACCESS, the jumbled, dirty and difficult government database that tracks campaign finance and lobbying activity in California politics.